Slay The Vote: A Gallery Of Ballot Box Baddies Showing Off Their ‘I Voted’ Stickers

 “For my birthday, Kanye got me the most thoughtful gift of a lifetime.
 A special surprise from heaven.
 A hologram of my dad. ✨ It is so lifelike!
 We watched it over and over, filled with emotion,” captioned Kim on the viral video.

-Overall, it was a good day
+Overall, it was a good day for democracy that gave us a glimmer of hope in this deeply-flawed country.

 Who had the best ‘I voted’ sticker slay?
 Tell us in the comments and hit the flip for an essential collection of ballot box baddies showing off their ‘I Voted’ stickers.